 The balance of the holiday cost must be received by us not less than 60 days prior to departure.
 This date will be shown on the confirmation invoice.
 Reminders are not sent.

 Our preferred method of deposit payment is by bank debit card or credit card.
 Balance payment may be made by cash, bank debit card, credit card or cheque (providing there is time to clear it to meet the payment schedule shown above - you should allow 5 working days for clearance from the time we receive it).
-No charge will be made for deposits and balances paid by Debit Card/Switch/Delta.
-However, in line with most major operators, we will make a charge of 2% for deposits and balances paid by credit card.
+No charge will be made for deposits and balances paid by Debit Card/Switch/Delta or credit card.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.

 Except for flight inclusive bookings, all monies you pay to one of our authorised travel agents for your holiday with us will be held by the agent on your behalf until a contract between us comes into existence.
 After that point, your agent will hold the monies on our behalf until they are paid to us.
 For flight inclusive bookings, all monies paid to any authorised travel agent of ours for your holiday with us will be held on behalf of and for the benefit of the Trustees of the Air Travel Trust subject to the travel agent’s obligation to pay such monies to us in accordance with our trading terms unless we fail.
 In the unlikely event of our financial failure, all monies then held by the travel agent or subsequently paid by you to the travel agent will be held by the agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation on the agent to pay such monies to us.